Pioter17/ODAS---Projekt/README.md

 # ODAS---Project

-It is a project for university classes.
+It is a project for 5th semester of college.
 The topic is to make application for writing notes and saving it in a secured backend.
 The whole project is about security, and that's why backend part is the most important.
 Features:

 - Writing notes with ability to add some basic styling, such as:
   - bold/italic,